 A show I can recommend worth watching is “Les Miserablé”.

-I have never seen a broadway show before.
-So I couldn’t have any better introduction to the world of broadway shows.
-I remember how in the very beginning the show took my breath away.
+I have never seen a Broadway show before.
+So I couldn’t have any better introduction to the world of Broadway shows.
+I remember how the very beginning of the show took my breath away.
 So powerful.

 - Fuerza Bruta